syncthing/syncthing/users/syncing.rst

 on disk, in the second case it is requested over the network from the other device.

-When a block is copied or recieved from another device, its SHA256 hash is computed and compared with the expected value.
+When a block is copied or received from another device, its SHA256 hash is computed and compared with the expected value.
 If it matches the block is written to a temporary copy of the file, otherwise it is discarded and Syncthing tries to find another source for the block.